Is Bigfoot a Forest Spirit?

 What Is Bigfoot?

 We all know Bigfoot.
 He’s the big, hairy guy alleged to inhabit the forests of North America.
-Nobody has really gotten a decent photo of him, but eyewitnesses claim he appears to be a flesh-and-blood creature.
-Bigfoot is said to leave behind footprints, hair samples, scat and even a particular smell.
+Nobody has really gotten a decent photo of him, but eyewitnesses claim that he appears to be a flesh-and-blood creature.
+Bigfoot is said to leave behind physical evidence in the form of footprints, hair samples, scat and even leave a particular smell.

 While it can’t be proven as of yet, many researchers believe Bigfoot is a species of primitive human that has lived alongside modern humans for millennia.
 He is highly intelligent, and has learned to give us a wide berth.
 Who could blame him?

 Another theory says Bigfoot is an undocumented species of ape, possibly descended from the massive Asian ape Gigantopithecus.
 This makes a lot of sense, and witnesses have noted many ape-like characteristics in the big guy, from his appearance to calls, alleged nesting behaviors and even the use of sticks and stones as weapons.

 Considering the evidence, and listening to the theories, it all comes together in a very compelling way.
 There seems to be a strong suggestion that there is an unknown creature out there in the woods, something human but not really.
 There is just one glaring problem with all of this conjecture:

 While there are many logical explanations for why cryptids like Bigfoot are not yet known to mainstream science, it does have to leave you scratching your head.

 There have been Bigfoot sightings in every state of the continental United States, including many areas where hunters and hikers are abundant.
 While it is certainly true that there are areas of our continent rarely trod by human feet, remember that some of these sightings are coming from places where there are people almost all the time.